Freskoko/CycleTrafficWeather/INF161report.md

 After processing this data, treating outliers, one can see that the data sits between values of -10-32.

 It is clear that there is some correlation between temperature and cycle-traffic.

 There seems to be little difference in correlation when lufttemperatur lies between 3-20, but in values over 20, and values under 3, traffic decreases.

 With a pearson corr value of *0.2783*, this decently strong, but can still be a good indicator of correlation.

-The spearmann correlation value of *0.3405* is a good sign.
+The spearman correlation value of *0.3405* is a good sign.
 However, this data is not monotic, as it goes up, then down later.
-This means that the spearmann correlation cannot be trusted to a large extent.
+This means that the spearman correlation cannot be trusted to a large extent.

 -------------